Bronchitis vs. Pneumonia: Essential Differences You Need to Know

 Similarities between bronchitis and pneumonia

-One key similarity is that acute bronchitis and viral pneumonia often stem from viral infections, such as influenza or the common cold.
-Similarly, bacterial pneumonia and chronic bronchitis can be caused by pathogens, including Streptococcus pneumonia (Dion & Ashurst, 2023), which are responsible for pneumococcal pneumonia.
-These infections lead to airway inflammation, mucus production, and difficulty breathing.
+Acute bronchitis and viral pneumonia frequently stem from the same viral pathogens, such as influenza or the common cold.
+Similarly, bacterial pneumonia and chronic bronchitis can be caused by organisms, including Streptococcus pneumoniae (Dion & Ashurst, 2023), which are responsible for pneumococcal pneumonia.
+These infections affect the airway passages and bronchial tubes, leading to inflammation, mucus production, and difficulty breathing deeply.

 Symptoms and diagnosis of bronchitis